 With the country in a state of chaos, the 1990 presidential elections took on more importance than ever.
 The contest was between famed novelist Mario Vargas Llosa and Alberto Fujimori, a little-known agronomist of Japanese descent.
 During the campaign, Vargas Llosa promoted an economic ‘shock treatment’ program that many feared would send more Peruvians into poverty, while Fujimori positioned himself as an alternative to the status quo.
 Fujimori won handily.
 But as soon as he got into office, he implemented an even more austere economic plan that, among other things, drove up the price of gasoline by 3000%.
 The measures, known as ‘Fujishock,’ ultimately succeeded in reducing inflation and stabilizing the economy – but not without costing the average Peruvian dearly.

-The internal conflict, however, wasn’t over.
-In December 1996, 14 members of MRTA stormed the Japanese ambassador’s residence and hundreds of prominent people were taken hostage, demanding that the government release imprisoned MRTA members, among other things.
-Most of the hostages were released early on, though 72 men were held until the following April – at which point, Peruvian commandos stormed the embassy, killing every last captor and releasing the surviving hostages.
+The Internal Conflict, however, wasn’t over.
+In December 1996, 14 members of MRTA stormed the Japanese ambassador’s residence, taking hundreds of prominent people hostage, and demanding that the government release imprisoned MRTA members, among other things.
+Most of the hostages were released early on, though 72 men were held until the following April – at which point, Peruvian commandos stormed the embassy, killing all the captors and releasing the surviving hostages.

 By the end of his second term, Fujimori’s administration was plagued by allegations of corruption.
 He ran for a third term in 2000 (which was technically unconstitutional) and remained in power despite the fact that he didn’t have the simple majority necessary to claim the election.
 Within the year, however, he was forced to flee the country after it was revealed that his security chief Vladimiro Montesinos had been embezzling government funds and bribing elected officials and the media.
 (Many of these acts were caught on film: the ‘Vladivideos’ – all 2700 of them – riveted the nation when they first aired in 2001.)
 Fujimori formally resigned the presidency from abroad, but the legislature rejected the gesture, voting him out of office and declaring him ‘morally unfit’ to govern.